Ceremonial grade organic matcha tea

 Water: hot, not boiling

 This is the step that trips most people up.
 Boiling water scalds matcha, dragging out harsh, chalky bitterness and flattening its delicate sweetness.
-Aim for around 80°C. No thermometer needed: boil the kettle, then let it stand for two to three minutes with the lid open — or pour the water into a spare cup first and then into your bowl, since each transfer sheds a few degrees.
-The same powder that turns astringent at a rolling boil becomes creamy and mellow at 80°C.
+Aim for around 80°C. No thermometer needed: boil the kettle, then let it stand two to three minutes with the lid open.
+Pouring into a spare cup first sheds a few degrees more.
+The same powder that turns astringent at a rolling boil becomes creamy and mellow at 80°C. Anyone who already brews loose leaf green tea knows the habit: the kettle waits, not you.

 The bamboo whisk earns its keep

-A bamboo whisk — the chasen — is the one piece of kit genuinely worth buying.
-Its hundred-odd springy tines do what a metal whisk or a fork cannot: they break up every last clump and beat air into the tea until a fine, pale-green froth sits on top like a crema.
+A bamboo whisk, the chasen, is the one piece of kit genuinely worth buying.
+Its hundred-odd springy tines do what a fork cannot: they break up every last clump and beat air into the tea until a fine, pale-green froth sits on top like a crema.
 Before first use, soak the tines in warm water for a minute so they soften and splay.
-Afterwards, just rinse it under the tap and stand it upright to dry — no soap needed.
+Afterwards, rinse it under the tap and stand it upright to dry, tines in the air.
+No soap, no dishwasher.

 A simple daily ritual

 Here is the whole method.
-Sift one heaped teaspoon of matcha into a wide bowl or mug — sifting takes ten seconds and banishes lumps.
+Sift one heaped teaspoon into a wide bowl or mug: sifting takes ten seconds and banishes lumps.
 Add about 60ml of 80°C water.
-Whisk briskly in a zigzag — an M or W shape rather than circles — with the tips just off the bottom of the bowl, for fifteen to twenty seconds, until the surface is covered in fine froth.
-Top up with more warm water to taste, or warmed milk for a latte.
-Then sit down and drink it while it's warm.
-The whisking, the colour, the grassy steam rising off the bowl: it's a small pause that asks nothing of you but two minutes.
+Whisk briskly in a zigzag, an M or W shape rather than circles, with the tips just off the bottom of the bowl, for fifteen to twenty seconds, until the surface is covered in fine froth.
+Top up with more warm water to taste, or warmed milk for a latte, and drink it while it is warm.
+The whisking, the colour, the grassy steam rising off the bowl: it is a small pause that asks nothing of you but two minutes.

 Iced matcha for warm afternoons

 Matcha takes beautifully to ice, with one trick: whisk first, chill second.
-Powder won't dissolve properly in cold water, so whisk your teaspoon of matcha with a small splash of 80°C water until smooth and frothy, then pour it over a tall glass packed with ice and top with cold water or cold milk.
-The result is bright, brisk and quietly sweet — the same tea in a summer dress.
+Powder will not dissolve properly in cold water, so whisk your teaspoon with a small splash of 80°C water until smooth and frothy, then pour it over a tall glass packed with ice and top with cold water or cold milk.
+The result is bright, brisk and quietly sweet, the same tea in a summer dress.

-If you find you enjoy the rhythm of it — the measuring, the pouring, the short wait — matcha is just one door into a much bigger room.
-Our Chinese herbal tea collection is full of leaves and blossoms that reward the same gentle attention, from chrysanthemum to jasmine.
-Come and have a rummage; we're always happy to talk tea.
+If you enjoy the rhythm of it, the measuring, the pouring, the short wait, matcha is one door into a bigger room.
+Our tea collection holds the leaves and blossoms that reward the same gentle attention, and the organic herbs shelves are where the loose flowers and roots live if you like blending your own.
+Have a rummage, or tell us what you drink now and we will point you at something near it.

 Back to blog